 Additional SEN support will be provided after discussions with key staff, parents/carers, pupil and where relevant, external agencies; for example Educational Psychology Service.
 This additional support will be documented by an individual Education Plan / Provision Map.
 We seek external support for children continuing to experience significant difficulty which may involve wider muti agency support and services.

 A broad and balanced curriculum is taught across all year groups in age specific groups.
-This curriculum includes GCSEs, vocational qualifications and other specialist and personalised programmes.

 Students are placed within ability sets as appropriate based upon the results of baseline data and ongoing progress.